 Frequently Asked Questions

-For many studio practitioners who sense there's more to yoga, the path forward isn't always clear.
+For many of us who love yoga and feel there’s more to it, the next step isn’t always clear.

-• Teacher trainings, especially at the foundational 200hr level, tend to focus on the mat — cueing poses, sequencing, and practice teaching.
+Teacher trainings, especially at the foundational 200hr level, tend to focus on the mat through cueing poses, sequencing, and practice teaching.
 The deeper 300hr programs often go further into philosophy, but the lens is often still on becoming a teacher.

 Here, the focus is entirely different.
-We're cultivating your personal practice for your own evolution, and that inner work ripples outward and positively affects everyone around you.
+We're cultivating your personal practice focusing on you, your own personal evolution.
+That inner work ripples outward and positively affects everyone around you.

-• The personal yoga journey is deep, intricate, often shifting, and questions always arise along the way.
+The personal yoga journey is deep, intricate, always shifting, and questions will arise along the way.

 Community allows us to connect in a sanctuary, a judgment-free, safe space with like-minded humans all on the same path, to share authentic study and practice — thoughtfully, respectfully, and without dogma or performance.